Homer For The Holidays – A Christmas Pug Tale

 Ye Olde Pug Mill, the Gupllim!

 Suddenly, Homer is netted by some strange men and carried away.
 Homer yelps frantically to Wilson about something called the Gupllim!
-This totally confuses Wilson as he has no idea what the word means, but he quickly follows his nose and Homer’s scent and finds the net outside a building.
+This totally confuses Wilson as he has no idea what the word means, but he quickly follows his nose and Homer’s scent and finds the net the men used, discarded outside a building.
 On the building there’s a sign that says Ye Olde Pug Mill, and as Wilson is highly literate, he can read this.
 Now he knows what Homer was trying to say with the word Gupllim, which is pug mill backwards.
 To his chagrin, Wilson finds Homer inside the building, sitting forlornly in a cage, where he relates his story to Wilson.
 So, now we know that Homer had originally managed to get away from this place somehow, so we know where he came from.
 But what’s the full story on this homeless pug?
 “Homer For The Holidays” explains the complete story in a particularly puggish way.

 Why Give the Gift of Homer For The Holidays?